Eshaabhasin/Go/README.md

 # Go
-This is the repository which containes Code snippets of GO Language.
+This is the repository which containes Code snippets of GOLANG.